ClickCease Managing Fast-Growing Pioneer Trees | Arborist Now - Arborist Now

 birch

 The species that quickly invade disturbed areas and persist around the margins of climax areas are appropriately called “pioneer species."
-They live life out on the chaotic edge, where the sun is bright, the winds are strong and the browsers plentiful.
-Life is tough out here, but that’s where they’ve evolved to survive.
+They live life out on the chaotic edge, where the sun is bright, the winds are strong, and the browsers are plentiful.
+Life is tough out there, but that’s where they’ve evolved to survive.

 Life is a Race